yochannah/Corrfunc/docs/source/index.rst

 * **Future-proof** As I get access to newer instruction-sets, the codes will get updated to use the latest and greatest CPU features.

-The source code is publicly available at https://github.com/manodeep/Corrfunc.
+The source code is publicly available at https://github.com/manodeep/corrfunc.

 *********************
-Overview of Corrfunc
+Overview of corrfunc
 *********************

 .. toctree::